rushsteve1/knowhere-cafe/docs/early-decesions.md

 Plus I'm very familiar with it and I've used it a lot.

+My biggest problem Go is it's sub-par typesystem.
+Generics were a huge step, but we're not all the way there.

 # Why Postgres?

 I agonized about this for longer than I should.